magento/devdocs/guides/v2.1/frontend-dev-guide/responsive-web-design/rwd_js.md

 <h2>What's in this topic</h2>

-This topic describes the {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} used in Magento out-of-the-box Blank and Luma themes to relocate certain elements and change their behavior depending on the <a href="{{page.baseurl}}/frontend-dev-guide/responsive-web-design/rwd_overview.html#fedg_rwd_terms" target="_blank">breakpoint</a>.
+This topic describes the {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} used in Magento out-of-the-box Blank and Luma themes to relocate certain elements and change their behavior depending on the <a href="{{ page.baseurl }}/frontend-dev-guide/responsive-web-design/rwd_overview.html#fedg_rwd_terms" target="_blank">breakpoint</a>.

 <h2>Scripts general overview</h2>